 - City, county and state government

-The MEM curriculum requires students to complete three core courses (12 credits), three seminar courses (3 credits), one course in advanced statistical analysis (4 credits), three courses in the student's area of concentration (12 credits), two elective or supporting courses (8 credits), and a project and practicum (6 six credits).
+The MEM curriculum requires students to complete four core courses (16 credits), three seminar courses (3 credits), one course in advanced statistical analysis (4 credits), three courses in the student's area of concentration (12 credits), one elective or supporting courses (4 credits), and a project and practicum (6 six credits).
 Your area of concentration must include at least one management course.
 Course selection must be approved by your major professor.